SØG

 Students have a duty to participate actively in tuition.
 This means that:

-2. The student delivers written assignments on time.
+2. The student delivers written assignments on time in a correct format and with no misconduct.

 3. The student has a duty each day to keep abreast of homework, assignments, timetable changes etc., published on Lectio.